Amaan-Abbas/Python_Based_projects/README.md

 # Number_Guessing_Game
+Program 1:
 Number Guessing Game with a user interactive GUI

  Uses Tkinter module provided by Python to create a user friendly interface for the player to play te game.
  Uses Random module, another module provided by Python which selects a randon number from between the range provided by te coder.